ccaballeroh/InferenciaCausal_A22/notes/contents/assignments.md

 **Deadline:** before April 7, 2022

 1. Read [[Radical Empiricism and Machine Learning Research]] and [[Causal Models and Cognitive Development]].
-2. Write an essay (not minimum nor maximum extension) about what you found interesting, novel, point you disagree, etc.
+2. Write an essay (not minimum nor maximum extension) about what you found interesting, novel, points you disagree, etc.
 3. You can use Markdown in Obsidian or whatever tool you feel more comfortable with.
 4. Upload your PDF to the Classroom platform (if you do use Markdown and want to share your essay with the class, upload the raw Markdown file **too**).